 II.
-CONDUCT AND DISCIPLINARY PROCEDURES APPLICABLE TO COMMUNITY COLLEGE STUDENTS
+CONDUCT AND DISCIPLINARY PROCEDURES APPLICABLETO STATE UNIVERSITY STUDENTS

-Procedures for Community College students differ from those procedures applicable to either the Universities or Charter Oak State College.
-This is due to the environmental, cultural and administrative differences within the types of the institutions comprising CSCU.
-Procedures for addressing allegations and sanctions regarding academic misconduct (as defined in Section I.D.1 above) for Community College Students as set forth in this Section III of the Code.
+Procedures for University students differ from those procedures applicable to either the Community Colleges or Charter Oak State College.
+This is due to the environmental, cultural, and administrative differences within the types of the institutions comprising CSCU.
+Procedures for addressing allegations and sanctions regarding academic misconduct (as defined in Section I.D.1) for University Students as set for in this Section II of the Code.

-Part A: Disciplinary Procedures
+Part A: Disciplinary Procedures Academic Misconduct